MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-to-close-open-item-ledger-entries-resulting-from-fixed-application-in-the-item-journal.md

 ms.date: 08/09/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: d30a1316b48bd1b80ab4658ee99b14f0a0217478
+ms.openlocfilehash: 1553b5f85cd9f00f9de15b59bcf258fba412967b
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-close-open-item-ledger-entries-resulting-from-fixed-application-in-the-item-journal"></a>How to: Close Open Item Ledger Entries Resulting from Fixed Application in the Item Journal
+# <a name="close-open-item-ledger-entries-resulting-from-fixed-application-in-the-item-journal"></a>Close Open Item Ledger Entries Resulting from Fixed Application in the Item Journal
 You can use the **Applies-from Entry** field in the **Item Journal** window to create a fixed application between an inbound transaction and the original outbound transaction.
 For example, to correct the outbound transaction or to process its return.
 For more information, see Applies-from Entry.

 > [!IMPORTANT]